-CHECK For states which have an I/M (Inspection and Maintenance) requirement, this check verifies the following: the CHECK ENGINE Light is functioning and is not on when the engine is running, and that the OBD (Onboard Diagnostic) system is ready for testing.
+CHECK For states which have an I/M (Inspection and Maintenance) requirement, this check verifies the following: the CHECK ENGINE Light is functioning and is not on when the engine is running, and that the Onboard Diagnostic system (OBD II) is ready for testing.

-Normally, the OBD system will be ready.
-The OBD system may not be ready if your vehicle was recently serviced, if you recently had a dead battery, or a battery replacement.
-If the OBD system should be determined not ready for the I/M test, your vehicle may fail the test.
+Normally, the OBD II system will be ready.
+The OBD II system may not be ready if your vehicle was recently serviced, if you recently had a dead battery, or a battery replacement.
+If the OBD II system should be determined not ready for the I/M test, your vehicle may fail the test.

 Your vehicle has a simple ignition key actuated test which you can use prior to going to the test station.
-To check if your vehicle's OBD system is ready, you must do the following:
+To check if your vehicle's OBD II system is ready, you must do the following: